-The iPhone XR does make a couple of compromises compared to the iPhone XS, iPhone XS Max and newer iPhone 11 series - it has an aluminium core rather than stainless steel, an LCD display rather than OLED, and just the one camera lens rather than a pair - but otherwise it offers a lot.
+There are a couple of compromises compared to the iPhone XS, iPhone XS Max and newer iPhone 11 series - it has an aluminium core rather than stainless steel, an LCD display rather than OLED, and just the one camera lens rather than a pair but otherwise, it offers a lot.

 Bright colour design stands out